Baby Constipation: Signs, Causes, and What Helps

 1. Insufficient fluid

-- Is your baby gaining enough weight for his age?
+- Is your baby gaining enough weight for their age?

-- Does he provide you with 6 or more wet diapers each day?
+- Is there 6 or more wet diapers each day?

-- If he has started on solid foods, are you offering him additional water?
+- If baby has started on solid foods, are you offering additional water?

-If the answer is 'no', he may not be getting enough fluid in the form of breast milk, formula or water and this can lead to constipation.
+If the answer is 'no', baby may not be getting enough fluid in the form of breast milk, formula or water and this can lead to constipation.

 It is rare for a thriving, fully breastfed baby to become constipated.
-Your breastfed baby does no need to be offered water before he starts eating solid foods.
+Your breastfed baby does not need to be offered water before they start eating solid foods.
 Water or other fluids should not replace breast milk.

-Depending on the climate, your formula fed baby may need extra fluids before he starts on solid foods.
+Depending on the climate, your formula fed baby may need extra fluids before they start on solid foods.
 If you live in a warm climate, offering your baby water (in addition to formula) is often recommended at an earlier age.

 Check how you prepare your baby's formula.
 Incorrect preparation of formula can result in an insufficient water ratio which can cause constipation.
 (See Preparing and warming formula for more information).